typst-community/tytanic/docs/book/src/guides/tests.md

 }
 ```

-Because `tytanic` comes with a custom standard library you can catch panics and extract their messages to ensure your code also works in the failure path.
+Because Tytanic comes with a custom standard library you can catch panics and extract their messages to ensure your code also works in the failure path.

 Let's add another test where we check that this function behaves correctly and let's not return any output but instead just check how it behaves with various inputs: